Dr. Tekle Woldemikael

 Invited Conference Presentation:

 "The Pitfalls of Nationalism In Eritrea" Biopolitics, Militarism, and Development: Eritrea in the 21st.
 Century, edited by David O'Kane and Tricia Redeker Hepner published by Berghahn Books 2009.

-"Spiritual Life of Eritreans in the United States" forthcoming in African Christian Diaspora, edited by Frieder Ludwig, Trenton: Red Sea Press
+"An Exploration into the Religious Life of Eritrean Immigrnats in the United States" forthcoming in African Christian Diaspora, edited by Frieder Ludwig, Trenton: Red Sea Press

 Invited International Presentation: